 - Valgus and varus stress testing of the knee at 30 degrees to isolate stress to collateral ligaments

-- grade 2 injury: firm end feel with minor opening of joint
+- grade 2 injury: firm end point with minor opening of joint

-- grade 3 injury: soft/no end feel with significant opening of joint
+- grade 3 injury: soft/no end point with significant opening of joint

 - Gait: ability to bear weight

 Radiographs (A-P, lateral, and sunrise views) are generally ordered to assess for fractures.
-Stress radiographs are completed with valgus stress at 20 degrees of flexion and can elucidate more severe injury:7
+In chronic MCL tears, there may be evidence of a calcification of the proximal MCL (Pellegrini-Stieda Syndrome).
+Stress radiograph may be obtained to evaluate for instability.
+Stress radiographs for an MCL injury may be completed with valgus stress at 20 degrees of flexion to help visualize a gap that can help with ligament grading9

-- > 9.8mm gapping = complete tear of both MCL layers and the posterior oblique ligament
+- > 9.8mm = complete tear of both MCL layers and the posterior oblique ligament

-Others have suggested utilizing the Ottawa knee rules to guide the decision to obtain radiographs in a suspected MCL/LCL injury.
-According to these rules, a radiographic knee series is only indicated if one or more of the five criteria below are met.8
+Others have suggested utilizing the Ottawa knee rules to guide the decision to obtain radiographs in a suspected MCL or LCL injury.
+According to these rules, a radiographic knee series is only indicated if one or more of the five criteria below are met.10

 - Patient age ≥ 55 years